ChandraSekharTiwari/product-list-demo/README.md

-You can have a quick look at the UI with the link: chandrasekhartiwari.netlify.app/
+You can have a quick look at the UI with the link: [https://chandrasekhartiwari.netlify.app/]
 # Getting Started

 In the project directory, you can run:

 ### `npm install`
-Installs the packages the project depends on.\
+Installs the packages the project depends on.

 ### `npm start`